 Cinnamon has other benefits, for example, it has good levels of antioxidants, which has anti-inflammatory properties and helps to prevent neurodegenerative illnesses.

 Clover and anise are beneficial for our body, for example, “clavo de olor” helps eliminate bacteria like E. Coli and has other potential anti-micro-biotic properties.
 It also contains antioxidants and is helpful with digestive illnesses.

-The History and Invention of Cafe De Olla
+What is the History of Cafe De Olla?

 The tradition and recipe for this beverage has its ancestral heritage, that traces back to the pre-Hispanic era.
 According to the “Asociación de Cafés y Cafeterías de Especialidad” (Association of Coffee and Breweries of Specialty), “Moctezuma” (Ruler of Tenochtitlan from 1502 to 1520, which is one of the biggest cities of the Aztec Empire), would drink an infusion of honey, corn, cacao, and spices.